gershwin-os/library/README.md

-# Gershwin Library Package
+# Gershwin Library Tar Archive

-This repository contains essential system wide preferences, user templates, and configuration for Gershwin.
+Essential system-wide preferences, user templates, and configuration for Gershwin.
+Dynamically installs assets into /Library and creates a tar archive for AMD64 or ARM64 used during ISO creation.

 ## Installation
 To install the Gershwin libraries package, follow these steps: